Oahu restaurants closed by city recount strict, confusing enforcement of emergency liquor order

-The enforcement of Mayor Kirk Caldwell’s COVID-19 emergency order prohibiting the sale or consumption of alcohol after 10 p.m. on Oahu appears strict, confusing and unfair, according to those who were recently cited.
+The enforcement of Mayor Kirk Caldwell’s COVID-19 emergency order prohibiting the sale or consumption of alcohol after 10 p.m. on Oahu appears strict, confusing and unfair, according to managers who were recently cited.

 Caldwell’s July 29 order says restaurants with a liquor license on Oahu must cease the “sale, service, and consumption of liquor” at or before 10 p.m.
 Violators are subject to immediate closure for 24 hours and can be fined and have their liquor licenses suspended or revoked.